Houston Astros: 1965–1970: The Great Indoors

-With Judge Roy Hofheinz now the sole owner of the franchise and the new venue complete, the renamed Astros moved into their new domed stadium, the Astrodome, in 1965.
-The name honored Houston's position as the center of the nation's space program- NASA's new Manned Spacecraft Center had recently opened southeast of the city.
-The Astrodome, coined the "Eighth Wonder of the World", did little to improve the home team's results on the field.
+With Judge Roy Hofheinz now the sole owner of the franchise and the new venue complete, the team moved into the Astrodome in 1965.
+The Astrodome, called the "Eighth Wonder of the World", did little to improve the home team's results on the field.
 While several "indoor" firsts were accomplished, the team still finished ninth in the standings.
 The attendance was high not because of the team's accomplishments, but because people came from miles around to see the Astrodome.

 Just as the excitement was settling down over the Astrodome, the 1966 season found something new to put the domed stadium in the spotlight once again – the field.
 Grass would not grow in the new park, since the roof panels had been painted to reduce the glare that was causing players on both the Astros and the visiting teams to miss routine pop flies.
 A new artificial turf was created called "AstroTurf" and Houston would be involved in yet another change in the way the game was played.

 With new manager Grady Hatton, the Astros started the 1966 season strong.
 By May they were in second place in the National League and looked like a team that could contend.
 Joe Morgan was named as a starter on the All-Star Team.
 The success did not last as they lost Jimmy Wynn for the season after he crashed into an outfield fence in Philadelphia and Morgan had broken his knee cap.
 The 1967 season saw first baseman Eddie Mathews join the Astros.
 The slugger hit his 500th home run while in Houston.
 He would be traded late in the season and Doug Rader would be promoted to the big leagues.
 Rookie Don Wilson pitched a no-hitter on June 18.
 Wynn also provided some enthusiasm in 1967.
 The 5 ft 9 in Wynn was becoming known not only for how often he hit home runs, but also for how far he hit them.
 Wynn set club records with 37 home runs, and 107 RBIs.
 It was also in 1967 that Wynn hit his famous home run onto Interstate 75 in Cincinnati.
 As the season came to a close, the Astros found themselves again in ninth place and with a winning percentage below .500.
 The team looked good on paper, but could not make it work on the field.